-

 If you're a Florida resident in the military, stationed outside of Florida, you'll still need to renew your FL driver's license as the expiration date nears.
 You have several options for renewal:

-- Apply for a renewal online at GoRenew.
+• Apply for a renewal online at GoRenew.
 This system is accessible if you received an authorization number with your renewal notice, or if you have your current driver's license number.
-You will not be able to renew your license through GoRenew if the license has been expired for more than a year.
+You may not be able to renew your license through GoRenew if the license has been expired for a certain period of time.
 Please note that a minimal service fee applies for all online transactions through GoRenew.

 Keep your Florida registration up-to-date, even if you're stationed outside the state.
 Apply for registration renewal, using the same procedures listed above for license renewal.